cguntur/wp-category-dropdown/readme.txt

 2. Dropdown widget display on the front end

 == Changelog ==
+= 1.4 =
+* Categories can be excluded from the dropdown

 = 1.3 =
 * Added a block to display the parent and child category dropdowns